LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 You should see the index sequence bolded at the beginning of a sequence.
 You might also see it elsewhere in sequences - it's such a short base sequence it's completely possible that real sequence reads contain this motif.
 If you see no bolded text, try a different FASTQ file.

 When we did PCR, the index was part of the primers used, so that the reaction added this sequence to our amplicons when copying them.
-The primer binding sequences used for this metabarcoding reaction were:
+The primer binding sequences used for this metabarcoding reaction were (don't run these!):

 .. topic:: Forward(R1)